 Destroy or Dismantle

 Under the Destroy and Dismantle Clause, Nestle Purina must show that the Premises has been destroyed or dismantled and has been reconstructed not in substantial kind.
 In applying the common definitions of the term “destroy” the Commission should look to the Premises as whole and first determine whether sufficient parts of the Premises were destroyed or ruined completely.
-When applying this standard, Nestle Purina destroyed the Premises when it the interior walls, flooring, and other structural components.
+When applying this standard, Nestle Purina destroyed the Premises when it demolished the existing interior walls, flooring, roofing and other structural components.
 The Commission should determine whether a sufficient amount of the Premises was dismantled, with “dismantled” constituting a lesser degree of the term to destroy to ensure that both words have real and practical meanings.
 Nestle Purina dismantled the Premises when it took apart and stripped away the electrical infrastructure, the HVAC system, and removed various parts of the roof.
 Nestle Purina’s substantial changes were sufficient to meet the Commission’s definition of destroy or dismantle.

 The Territorial Act does not define “destroy” or “dismantle.”
 So, the Commission has employed dictionary definitions to define these terms.
 For instance in Habersham: